SamahZughaibi/Quiz-Maker-Application-Spring-Backend/README.md

 The project is an application backend developed to enable users to create, administer, and participate in quizzes.

+## Frontend
+You can view the frontend repo [here](https://github.com/SamahZughaibi/java-project1-github-repo-sda)

 ## Class Diagram

 ![Class Diagram](QuizMakerClassDiagram.png)